parsaghaffari/browserbee/README.md

 ## ▶️ Installation

+You have three options to install BrowserBee:

+### Option 1: Download the latest release (Recommended)

+1. Download the latest release from [GitHub Releases](https://github.com/parsaghaffari/browserbee/releases/tag/v0.2.0-beta)
+2. Unzip the downloaded file
+3. Load the extension in Chrome:
+   - Go to `chrome://extensions/`
+   - Enable "Developer mode" (toggle in the top-right corner)
+   - Click "Load unpacked" and select the unzipped directory
+   - Set your LLM API key(s) for Anthropic, OpenAI, Gemini, and/or configure Ollama in the options page that pops up

+### Option 2: Build from source

 1. Clone this repository
 2. Install dependencies with `npm install` or `pnpm install` (this takes ~3 minutes)
 3. Build the extension with `npm run build` or `pnpm build`